 Now you have acknowledged some reasons why your banks may reject your application for opening a bank account in Hong Kong, you may also have a better idea of what you need to do next.

 A good tip is to show the best of your business proofs by delivering documents, agreements, contracts, and other equivalent business details to the bank to review.
 At BBCIncorp, my team will normally consult through the whole process, and check the documents before submission to get the highest chance for your successful opening.

 In another circumstance, if your nationality or your counterparties’ nationality is a big matter in opening your bank account in Hong Kong, then it may be a long run.
 For such cases, I often counsel my clients to consider picking other solutions if they do not want to wait.

 Note that Hong Kong does not oblige a Hong Kong company to open Hong Kong corporate bank accounts.

 There are still possible options and my team at BBCIncorp worked on such practical cases for our clients.

-To better work on your case, I will need more information about your expectation and current state of the business, so please feel free to get in touch with our team via email@example.com if you need more information about opening a bank account in Hong Kong.
+To better work on your case, we will need more information about your expectation and current state of the business, so please feel free to get in touch with our team via email@example.com if you need more information about opening a bank account in Hong Kong.

 Disclaimer: While BBCIncorp strives to make the information on this website as timely and accurate as possible, the information itself is for reference purposes only.
 You should not substitute the information provided in this article for competent legal advice.
 Feel free to contact BBCIncorp’s customer services for advice on your specific cases.